DiegoMirandaDS/car-price/README.md

 ## 🧾 Summary

-- Engine type simplification and feature engineering were crucial to reduce multicollinearity.
+- Power Efficiency and logcurbweight transformations (feature engineering in general) were crucial to reduce multicollinearity and stabilize the residuals normality.
-- Robust regression offered superior residual behavior and predictive performance.
+- Robust regression offered superior residual behavior.
 - Duan’s retransformation and bootstrapping provided confidence intervals for both predictions and coefficients.
 - The final model offers an interpretable, resilient and reproducible solution to car price prediction.